AUDIO: Flash flood drowning victim’s 911 call

 FORT SMITH, Ark.
-(KNWA) — The Fort Smith Police Department has released the 911 call of a drowning death.
+(KFTA) — The Fort Smith Police Department has released the 911 call of a drowning death.

 On Saturday morning, August 24, a Fort Smith woman was at work delivering newspapers, but this day was different.
 A rainstorm happened which created flash flooding, and then swift waters swept away the woman’s SUV, according to a Fort Smith police report.